 Apprentice carpenters learn by working with more experienced coworkers.

-Carpenters typically learn on the job and through apprenticeships.
+Carpenters typically need a high school diploma and learn on the job or through apprenticeships.

-A high school diploma or equivalent is typically required.
-High school courses in mathematics, mechanical drawing, and general vocational technical training are considered useful.
-Some technical schools offer associate’s degrees in carpentry.
+A high school diploma or equivalent is typically required to enter the occupation.
+Certain high school courses, such as mathematics and mechanical drawing, may be useful.
+Some vocational-technical schools offer associate’s degrees in carpentry.
 The programs vary in length and teach basics and specialties in carpentry.

-Carpenters typically learn on the job and through apprenticeships and learn the proper use of hand and power tools on the job.
-They often begin doing simpler tasks under the guidance of experienced carpenters.
-For example, they start with measuring and cutting wood, and learn to do more complex tasks, such as reading blueprints and building wooden structures.
+Carpenters typically learn on the job or through apprenticeships.
+They often begin doing simple tasks, such as measuring and cutting wood, under the guidance of experienced carpenters or other construction workers.
+They then progress to more complex tasks, such as reading blueprints and building wooden structures.

 Several groups, such as unions and contractor associations, sponsor apprenticeship programs.
-For each year of a typical program, apprentices must complete 144 hours of technical training and 2,000 hours of paid on-the-job training.
+For each year of a typical program, apprentices must complete a predetermined number of hours of technical training and paid on-the-job training.
+Apprenticeship program requirements differ based on the type of program and by region.
 Apprentices learn carpentry basics, blueprint reading, mathematics, building code requirements, and safety and first aid practices.
 They also may receive specialized training in creating and setting concrete forms, rigging, welding, scaffold building, and working within confined workspaces.
-All carpenters must pass the Occupational Safety and Health Administration (OSHA) 10- and 30-hour safety courses.
+All carpenters must pass the Occupational Safety and Health Administration (OSHA) 10-hour safety course.

 Work Experience in a Related Occupation

 Some carpenters work as construction laborers or helpers before becoming carpenters.
-They learn to become carpenters while working under the guidance of an experienced carpenter.
-Laborers and helpers learn tasks that are similar to those performed by carpenters.
+Laborers and helpers learn tasks that are similar to those of carpenters.

 Licenses, Certifications, and Registrations

-Carpenters are involved in many phases of construction and may have opportunities to become first-line supervisors, independent contractors, or general construction supervisors.
+Carpenters are involved in many phases of construction and may have opportunities to become first-line supervisors, lead carpenters, independent contractors, or general construction supervisors.

 Business skills.
-Self-employed carpenters must bid on new jobs, track inventory, and plan work assignments.
+Self-employed carpenters must conduct activities such as bidding on new jobs, tracking inventory, and directing workers.

 Dexterity.
-Carpenters use many tools and need hand-eye coordination to avoid injury or damaging materials.
-For example, incorrectly striking a nail with a hammer may cause damage to the nail, wood, or oneself.
+Carpenters use many tools and need hand-eye coordination to avoid injuring themselves or damaging materials.

 Math skills.
-Carpenters frequently use basic math skills to calculate area, precisely cut material, and determine the amount of material needed to complete the job.
+Carpenters frequently use math skills, including basic trigonometry, to calculate the area, size, and amount of material needed for the job.

 Physical strength.
-Carpenters use heavy tools and materials that can weigh up to 100 pounds.
-Carpenters also need physical endurance; they frequently stand, climb, or bend for many hours.
+Carpenters use heavy tools and materials that weigh up to 100 pounds.
+They also must be able to stand, climb, or bend for many hours.